bzhanglab/COSMO/README.md

 | AAK1      | 1.0459    | 2.5435    | 1.7449    | NA        | 1.0653    | 0.9855    | 2.0395    | 1.1588    | NA         | NA     |

-The input for parameter `--sample_file` is the sample annotation file and an example is shown below:
+The input for parameter `--cli_file` is the sample annotation file and an example is shown below:

 | sample    | age | gender | stage | colon_rectum | msi         | tumor_normal |